andrewMacmurray/seeds-prototype/README.md

 this lets you use the gulp via the command line

-to install all the dependencies `cd` into the `seed` folder, and then run:
+to install all the dependencies, clone this repository, `cd` into the `seed` folder, and then run:

 ```
 $ npm install